gammasoft71/Examples_Win32/Win32.Gui/README.md

 ## Other

 * [ColoredTabPages](Others/Others/ColoredTabPages/README.md) Shows how to create a TabControl with colored TabPages with.
+* [PictureBox2](Others/PictureBox2/README.md) Shows how to create a PictureBox from bitmap resource.
+* [TabControl2](Others/TabControl2/README.md) Shows how to create a TabControl.
 * [WindowWithVersionInfo](Others/WindowWithVersionInfo/README.md) Shows how to create a Form wtih version informations.
-* [PictureBox2](Others/PictureBox2/README.md) Shows how to create a PictureBox from bitmap resource.
-* [TabControl](Others/TabControl2/README.md) Shows how to create a TabControl.

 ## Generate and build

 To build this project, open "Console" and type following lines:

 ``` shell
 mkdir build && cd build